-This is the first cheesecake I ever made when I first started baking, and it's simply perfect!
+This is the first cheesecake I ever made when I started baking, and it's simply perfect!
 Why?
 It's smooth, creamy, uses few ingredients and, if you follow the instructions exactly, it's fool-proof.
-Yes, I stand by that affirmation.
 That's how good this recipe is.
-It was my go-to recipe for years and I can't believe I'm posting it almost a decade after starting this blog!
+It was my go-to recipe for years, and I can't believe I'm posting it almost a decade after starting this blog!
 It was worth the wait.

-This particular sour cream cheesecake embodies all of my strong beliefs about cheesecake.
-Few ingredients, a smooth and creamy filling, and a no-fuss cookie crust.
+This sour cream cheesecake embodies all of my strong beliefs about cheesecake: few ingredients, a smooth and creamy filling, and a no-fuss cookie crust.

-- Sour cream - it gives the cheesecake a tang that balances the sweetness really well.
-And it softens the cream cheese a bit.
-So the result is not as dense as an all-cream cheese recipe.
+Lighter filling: it softens the cream cheese a bit, so the result is not as dense as an all-cream cheese recipe.

-- Flavorings - vanilla extract or paste are always my first option because they are natural (as opposed to artificial essences).
+- Flavorings: vanilla extract or paste are always my first option for a classic cheesecake.
 But the sky's the limit if you want to add citrus zest, other extracts, spices, or a tablespoon of liqueur.

 Preparing the pan

-As you can see in the image above, I line the bottom of my cake pan with aluminum paper.
-This makes is super easy to remove.
+I line the bottom of my cake pan with aluminum paper.
+This makes it super easy to remove.

-We all know by now that this type of crust is the best for cheesecake and for ourselves because it's so darn easy!
-Simply mix two ingredients and pat onto the cheesecake pan.
+We all know by now that this type of crust is the best for cheesecake and ourselves because it's so darn easy!
+Mix two ingredients and pat them onto the cheesecake pan.
 That's it.

-The most important part of any cheesecake is that the filling be creamy and smooth, right?
+The most important part of any cheesecake is that the filling is creamy and smooth, right?

-This is such a simple baked cheesecake recipe that you can serve it with whatever topping you like.
+This is a simple baked cheesecake recipe you can serve with whatever topping you like.
+Or eat it plain.

 - Refrigerator: besides the mandatory 8 hours in the fridge, you can keep it there for several days, always well wrapped or covered to avoid drying.

 - Freezer: this cheesecake was made to be frozen!
 A friend of mine says it's even better after it.
 I tend to agree.
 But keep in mind that you need to first refrigerate it for at least 4 hours before freezing.
-Well wrapped it can last up to 2 monhts.
+Well wrapped, it can last up to 2 months.

 Frequently asked questions

 This might be the most asked question when it comes to cheesecake recipes.
-There are several possible answers: too much beating, over baking and/or temperature too high, drastic change in temperature (from the oven to the refrigerator), it stuck to the sides of the pan and cracked when it started to cool down as the sides couldn't shrink.
+There are several possible answers: too much beating, overbaking it, and/or temperature too high, drastic change in temperature (from the oven to the refrigerator), it stuck to the sides of the pan and cracked when it started to cool down as the sides couldn't shrink.
 One or several might be the cause.
-I

 Absolutely!
 Omit the crust and butter the pan.
 I have an Orange Ricotta Cheesecake with no-crust in this blog.

-I don't ever use a waterbath since my experiences never turned out well; some water inevitably seeped into the crust or filling.
-What you can do is put a pan with hot water in the floor of the oven and the steam will make the environment more humid.
-Also, I bake the cheesecakes at a lower t° and they come out wonderful, smooth and creamy.
+I never use a water bath since my experiences never turned out well; some water inevitably seeped into the crust or filling.
+What you can do is put a pan with hot water on the floor of the oven, and the steam will make the environment more humid.
+Also, I bake the cheesecakes at a lower temperature, and they come out wonderfully smooth and creamy.

 For the base: